Sustainability and the Environment

 Sustainability

 Sustainable management of processes and resources is a growth area as businesses and governments strive to meet national and EU environmental impact targets.
 Opportunities exist in carbon management, as well as in the development of cleaner industrial processes, sustainable procurement, low carbon energy generation and improved energy efficiency.
 Many businesses and government bodies are developing sustainability policies and procedures to meet sustainable development goals.
 Some produce these in-house, others turn to the growing numbers of sustainability consulting firms.
-An example of this work is through the SDG Lab here in Oxford.
+There are also opportunities during the academic year.
+For example:

 Environmental protection & control